LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/experiment-setup.md

     - 📜 `clock_generator_tb.v` (Clock generation module testbench)
     - 📜 `stopwatch_tb.v` (Stopwatch module testbench)
 - **RTL Source Directory:** `rtl/`
-- Waveform Output: Simulation waveforms observed using ModelSim waveform viewer.
+- **Waveform Output:** Observed and analyzed using the ModelSim waveform viewer.

 > All testbenches are **module-level**, focusing on functional verification of each block individually and integration at the top-level.